umd-mith/mith-static/src/pages/news/books-files-new-project-help-scholars-assess-digital-components-todays-bookmaking.md

 ---
 author:
-- 'MITH '
+  - "MITH "
-date: '2017-11-01T20:55:00.000Z'
+date: "2017-11-01T20:55:00.000Z"
 layout: ../../layouts/PostLayout.astro
 slug: books-files-new-project-help-scholars-assess-digital-components-todays-bookmaking
+title:
-title: 'Books.Files: New project to help scholars assess digital components of today’s bookmaking'
+  "Books.Files: New project to help scholars assess digital components of today’s bookmaking"
 ---

 COLLEGE PARK, MD—The **Maryland Institute for Technology in the Humanities **at the University of Maryland and the **Book Industry Study Group** are pleased to announce **Books.Files**, a new project funded by **The** **Andrew W. Mellon Foundation** to assess the potential for the archival collection and scholarly study of digital assets associated with today’s trade publishing and bookmaking.